8BitRain/Payper/README.md

 - [X] Fix Incoming/Outgoing tab padding (need to be easier to press)
 - [X] Fix keyboard spacing on edit profile pages for small phones (add real header component to the modal)
 - [X] Transfer create payment flow to modal instead of separate scene
-- [ ] Fix ugly notification indicators
+- [ ] Fix ugly notification indicators (double digits and beyond look bad)

 ### MVP Logic Bugs (Brady)
 - [X] Fix bug where user state is not properly reset upon signing out and signing in with another account